The-AI-Alliance/trust-safety-user-guide/README.md

 Here are some things you should know.

+### We Require "Developer Certificate of Origin" (DCO)

+> [!WARNING]
+> Before you make any git commits with changes, understand what's required for DCO.

+See the [Alliance contributing guide](https://github.com/The-AI-Alliance/community/blob/main/CONTRIBUTING.md#developer-certificate-of-origin) for details.
+In practical terms, supporting this requirement means you must use the `-s` flag with your `git commit` commands.

 ### Using the Correct Branch

 As for most Git projects, issue PRs to the `main` branch.
 However, the repo is actually configured to publish the docs from the `latest` branch, so we can accept PRs quickly, then decide when to publish a new version.
 (We will also tag `latest` for each release with a version number, for historical tracking.)